Feemagie/website-content/blog/making-of-my-streamer-name.md

 And just like that &#42; **poof** &#42;, a name was born, and by no surprise the chosen name was "Feemagie".
 I began registering said name on all the platforms I was going to be using.

 _*signed, sealed and delivered, I'm Yours*_.
 Easy to find, easy to recognize on any platform without thinking too much about it.
 Of course, a few platforms I couldn't get the exact name.
-For example... my Instagram account had to be "fee.magie" since the desired account name was reserved for a very cute cat account....Not mad though, the cat is _adorable_.
+For example... my Instagram account had to be "fee.magie" since the desired account name was reserved for a very cute cat account...
+Not mad though, the cat is _adorable_.

 ![Vote between two Final Versions of the Logo](/images/blog/logo_vote.webp "Final Versions of the Logo")